 Creativity starts and possibly ends while wearing diapers.
 I’m not in diapers yet, but if I end up that way…pass me a puzzle.
-These crafts for toddlers start in diapers.
+These 12 crafts for toddlers in diapers are for the little ones.

 This collection of crafts are things I did with my son and crafts I remember doing from diapers until…well…